How to Punish Poker Pros — 4 Step Guide

 However, if he checks this river, most of his range now looks like pocket Kings.
 He might check this river sometimes with Ace-King because the river's a queen and he gets a little squeamish.
 So, I ask myself simply on this river: what size do I need to bet to get pocket Kings to fold?
 It doesn't need to be that big.
 So, I actually go $1,200 here.
 I think you could probably go a little smaller, maybe even $1,000.
 He tanks and tanks, and finally, someone calls the clock.
 He shows an ace and says, "You have no bluffs in this spot.
 I can't find any bluffs," and then he folds.
 He later told me he had Ace-Deuce suited, so he was just four-betting as a bluff here.

-Play your bluffs like they play value.
+#4: Play your value like they play bluffs

 Alright, last one here, and this is play your value like they play bluffs.
 This is the inverse of number three.